idrissrasheed/Diabetic-Patient-Doctor-Follow-up-/README.md

 3. **Data Manipulation and Analysis**:
    - Performing SQL operations on the database:
      - Full joining of the fasting glucose and ghb tables to create `lab_records`.
-     - Creating a new table `diabetes`, with columns for diagnosis and doctor follow-up based on specific A1C and glucose levels.
+     - Create a new table, `diabetes, ' with columns for diagnosis and doctor followup based on specific A1C and glucose levels.

 4. **Data Retrieval and Export**:
    - Executing SQL queries to retrieve data from the `diabetes` table.
    - Fetching data from SQL into Pandas DataFrame.
-   - Exporting the DataFrame to a CSV file named `diabetes_data.csv`.
+   - Exporting the DataFrame to a CSV file named `diabetes_data.csv.`